Managing insolvency for sole traders and partnerships

 Summary Instalment Order (SIO)

-How much you pay is assessed by the Official Assignee, who cannot take further action as long as you follow the agreement exactly.
+How much you pay is assessed by the Official Assignee.
+Once a SIO has been granted, creditors cannot take further action to recover their debts as long as you follow the agreement exactly.

 Either you or your creditors (with your consent) can apply to the Official Assignee for an SIO.
 You can do this online using the Insolvency and Trustee Service online services.

 After an application is made, each party is given the opportunity to make representations about the conditions of the order.
-If approved, an SIO is then managed by an Approved Supervisor appointed by the court.
+If approved, an SIO is then managed by an Approved Supervisor.

 An SIO is only typically approved if: